 Meetings & Events

-The MHAC hosts bi-monthly State Policy & Advocacy Committee meetings which all members are able to attend via online conferencing.
-Annually, this Committee meets in person in Columbus to strengthen our membership across regions and meet with lawmakers, state agency directors, and sister organizations.
+The MHAC hosts bi-monthly State Policy & Advocacy Committee meetings, which all members are able to attend via online conferencing.
+The State P&A Committee also has an annual in person meeting in Columbus to strengthen membership across regions and meet with lawmakers, state agency directors, and sister organizations.

 During the state operating budget, which is the largest funding and policy bill introduced each General Assembly, the MHAC organizes an advocacy day called MHAC Day at the Statehouse to advocate for mental health and addiction disorder policy and funding initiatives.